Using guidance tools

 Show the child “how” (all ages).
 Sometimes children don’t understand what you want or know how to do what you expect.
-If necessary, demonstrate very specifically what you mean by whining or how to do a chore.
+If necessary, show them how to do a chore.

 Be consistent (all ages).
 Limits must be consistently applied and enforced.
 Children are more likely to respect limits when they realize their parents mean what they say.
 Consistent limits provide security and direction for children.

 Offer substitutes (2-16 years).
 When your child is misbehaving with something, give him a similar, but more acceptable, replacement.

 Remove the child from situations he or she cannot handle (2-16 years).
 Gently remove your child from a difficult situation where he is losing self-control.